YRedgit/Minikame/README.md

 # YRed Minikame
-Yred Minikame is a forked project from initial Minikame designed by Javier I.H. ("links").
+Yred Minikame is a forked project from initial Minikame designed by Javier I.H. ("https://github.com/JavierIH/miniKame").
 It is intended to be accessible for those who don't own needed tools (3d printer, pcb, soldering) to duplicate this robot.
 It is easy to use/programme through a common micro usb cable using arduino IDE.
 You can get one at the following links: ("links")